To solve social issues on a global level, the collaboration of a broad range of stakeholders is indispensable.

 Committee on Responsible Business Conduct & SDGs Promotion

 Committee on Responsible Business Conduct & SDGs Promotion promotes to disseminate the Charter of Corporate Behavior and the concept of “Society 5.0 for SDGs”, and encourages social contribution activities of companies and their employees.
-Keiji Nishizawa, Chairman and Director of Sompo Japan, serves as co-chair of the committee.
+Keiji Nishizawa, Executive Advisor of Sompo Japan, serves as co-chair of the committee.

 Participation in Japan's SDGs roundtable as a Business Leader

 Japan’s SDGs Promotion Headquarters was established in May 2016 with the entire Cabinet as members and the Prime Minister of Japan as the chair.
 A multi-stakeholder roundtable was later created in order to develop implementation policies for the SDGs in Japan.
-Representing the business sector, Keiji Nishizawa, Chairman and Director of Sompo Japan and co-chair of Committee on Responsible Business Conduct & SDGs Promotion, serves as a member of the roundtable.
+Representing the business sector, Keiji Nishizawa, Executive Advisor of Sompo Japan and co-chair of Committee on Responsible Business Conduct & SDGs Promotion, serves as a member of the roundtable.

 Council for Better Corporate Citizenship (CBCC)

 The CBCC is an organization established by Keidanren that is responsible for planning and operating lectures and other events on CSR, promoting exchanges and collaboration with overseas CSR-related organizations, and conducting research and study through sending delegates abroad and other means.
-Keiji Nishizawa, Chairman and Director of Sompo Japan, serves as the chair of CBCC.
+Keiji Nishizawa, Executive Advisor of Sompo Japan, serves as the chair of CBCC.

 Council for Better Corporate Citizenship (CBCC)

-The KCNC financially supports civil society working on the conservation of biodiversity and nature through the Keidanren Nature Conservation Fund (KNCF), while promoting companies’ awareness of biodiversity and nature conservation as well as communication and cooperation with civil society.
-Keiji Nishizawa, Chairman and Director of Sompo Japan, serves as the chair of KCNC.
+The KNCC financially supports civil society working on the conservation of biodiversity and nature through the Keidanren Nature Conservation Fund (KNCF), while promoting companies’ awareness of biodiversity and nature conservation as well as communication and cooperation with civil society.
+Keiji Nishizawa, Executive Advisor of Sompo Japan, serves as the chair of KNCC.

 Keidanren Initiative for Biodiversity Conservation